lbl-srg/obc/specification/source/verification.rst

       T_{i,cdl} = \frac{I_{alc}} {u_{T,F,K} k_{i,alc}}

-An additional difference is that for cooling applications ALC controller uses direct action, whereas the CDL controller uses reverese action.
+An additional implementation difference is that for cooling applications an ALC controller uses direct action, whereas an CDL controller uses reverese action.
 Both controllers were enabled throughout the performed validation test time period.

-The parameters are derived using information provided in and the *mg CLD PID controller info section

 :numref:`fig_coo_coi_val_tre` shows the
 Modelica model that was used to conduct the verification.
 On the left hand side